09 April 2019

 When a person is diagnosed with Parkinson’s, they may be told which type of Parkinson’s they have – you can find out about the different types from Parkinson’s UK .
 Although there isn’t a cure for Parkinson’s at the moment, research is ongoing and there are treatments available to help a person live as well as possible with their Parkinson’s.
 Parkinson’s UK look at many of these including medications and non-drug therapies.

-For anyone looking to make a positive impact following a diagnosis of Parkinson’s, the Parkinson’s Movement created by people with Parkinson’s for people with Parkinson’s, aims to inform and encourage people with Parkinson’s to get involved in their work which could be anything from clinical trials to TV appearances.
+For anyone looking to make a positive impact following a diagnosis of Parkinson’s, the Parkinson’s Movement created by people with Parkinson’s for people with Parkinson’s, aims to inform and encourage people with the condition to get involved in their work which could be anything from clinical trials to TV appearances.

 Living with Parkinson’s